1st Cup - Annual New Year's Day Fundraiser

 - Come to the Coffee Exchange for your 1st Cup of coffee on New Year's Day 2021.
 All sales on the day will be donated to The Coffee Trust, as is tradition.

 The Story of 1st Cup

 New Year’s Day at Coffee Exchange is more than the first day of the New Year.
 It’s a 33-year tradition, a celebration of a long line of “firsts.”

 Now branded 1st Cup, Coffee Exchange is joined by cafes across the country, to take a collective first sip in honor of coffee farming communities.
 Yet it didn’t start this way.

 The first New Year’s Day at Coffee Exchange was literally the day we opened for business, January 1, 1984.
 January 1, 1989, was the first New Year’s Day fundraiser after Bill Fishbein founded Coffee Kids, the first non-profit organization in the world dedicated solely to improving the lives of coffee farmers, and in so doing, helping to define corporate social responsibility and activism for the coffee industry.

-For that first New Year’s Day Fundraiser, our two employees donated their time, our food and dairy vendors donated their supplies, and the Coffee Exchange donated all the coffee.
-As there was no “cost of doing business” that day, all sales from beverages and pastries, from pounds of coffee and equipment were donated, and the entire day’s earnings to Coffee Kids, and if memory serves, we raised $385 that first Coffee Exchange New Year’s Day Fundraiser in 1989, and we had no idea what we were starting.
+For that first New Year’s Day fundraiser, our two employees donated their time, our food and dairy vendors donated their supplies, and the Coffee Exchange donated all the coffee.
+As there was no “cost of doing business” that day, all sales from beverages and pastries, from pounds of coffee and equipment were donated, and the entire day’s proceeds went to Coffee Kids.
+If memory serves, we raised $385 that first Coffee Exchange New Year’s Day Fundraiser in 1989, and we had no idea what we were starting.

 We’re obviously blessed with a caring community that keeps this tradition going.
 We’re also blessed to be a part of an industry that allows for a small single-store café and coffee roaster to enlist community members to help improve the lives of coffee farming partners thousands of miles away.